FrenkieWang/Simon_Game/ReadMe.md

 #### 8. Display movie in each Round - displayRound()
-	Make a temporary button that generates a new number to be inserted into the gameArray number and then trigger the displayRound function.
+	Make a temporary button that generates a new number to be inserted into the gameArray number. and then trigger the displayRound function.

 	Every time a new number is generated,